softleader/git-package-manager/README.md

 # repository-package-manager

-rpm is the repository package manager for GitHub, inspired by npm
+rpm is the repository package manager for GitHub, inspired by npm & maven

 ## Install